AA Contact info

 - Chambers USA: America’s Leading Business Lawyers, Litigation: General Commercial (2014-2016)

 - Martindale-Hubbell AV Preeminent Rated

 - North Carolina Super Lawyers (2011-2017)

 - North Carolina Super Lawyers, Top 100 Lawyers (2013, 2015, 2016)

-- Mike is representing a public company in ERISA litigation arising out of the denial of benefits to a former senior executive of a subsidiary.
-The case involves two different retirement plans, one of which is being challenged regarding its exempt status under ERISA.
-The case also involves an allegation by the former employee of wrongful termination to prevent him from qualifying for retirement.
+- He recently represented a public company in ERISA litigation arising out of the denial of benefits to a former senior executive of a subsidiary.
+The case involved two different retirement plans, one of which was challenged regarding its exempt status under ERISA.
+The case also involved an allegation by the former employee of wrongful termination to prevent him from qualifying for retirement.

 - In February and March 2013, he successfully tried a heavily-contested complex land use dispute in Onslow County.
-The trial included his examination of 13 expert witnesses and 4 lay witnesses on direct and cross examination over the course of five days of hearings.
+The trial included his examination of 13 expert witnesses in the case.